David Sylvian: 1991–1994: Rain Tree Crow and Robert Fripp

 The members of Japan came together once more, as Rain Tree Crow, after a nine-year hiatus.
 The majority of the material was written as a result of group improvisations, with no rehearsals.
 This approach to writing was an integral element to the whole project, and in many ways it was the reason for the collaboration.
 The Rain Tree Crow project had initially been conceived as a long term album deal, with Sylvian's insistence that the name Japan would not be used in conjunction with its promotion.
 But the recording went over budget and Virgin refused to put in any more money unless the name Japan could be used.
 The resulting deadlock was resolved by Sylvian's decision to personally finance the mixing of the album.
 However, the group was no longer interested in re-forming, and the album was released as a one-off.

 Sylvian first thought of collaborating with guitarist Robert Fripp in 1986, but, characteristically, it took them a while to manage it.
 They only began to improvise and write as a duo at the end of 1991.
+That same year, Fripp had approached Sylvian to front a possible new version of the band King Crimson, but Sylvian declined.

 Fripp had encouraged Sylvian to return to the live-stage, a place he admitted he did not find comfortable ('Sylvian didn't like being the centre of attention').
 The pair's concerts were, like Sylvian's work in the studio, largely improvised.
-On the few dates they undertook in Japan and Italy in 1992, they had no idea when they walked out into the lights what might happen, even what time they would finish their night's labour.
-One evening Sylvian found himself confronted with his past.
-He felt moved to play an acoustic version of "Ghosts", Japan's biggest hit.
-It was the first time he'd touched it since 1983.
-'It was quite nice because it somehow satisfied the expectation of the audience that I should play something from my songbook'.
-Sylvian stated.
-It was the trio work that they did first, only in Europe, Trey Gunn, Robert Fripp and Sylvian, that was the eyeopener.
-They had some material which was kind of knocked up one week before they went on the road, and so it was very unstable, and just sitting there on stage and just trying to keep a hold of it was fascinating.
-There were periods in the evening when Sylvian was doing nothing, and he was just absorbed in what Robert Fripp was doing.
-And Sylvian began to realize that it was a comfortable place to be.
-He enjoyed the environment.
-Up until that point it was all about reproducing the songs and presenting them in such-and-such way.
-But that was different, and it began to interest him, and it opened up his eyes to the pleasures of performing.
+On the few dates they undertook in Japan and Italy in 1992, they had no idea when they walked out into the lights what might happen, even what time they would finish their night's work.
+One evening Sylvian felt moved to play an acoustic version of "Ghosts", Japan's biggest hit.
+It was the first time he had played it since 1983; Sylvian stated 'It was quite nice because it somehow satisfied the expectation of the audience that I should play something from my songbook'.
+Sylvian has commented that his improvised and 'unstable' trio work with Fripp and Trey Gunn in Europe was amongst the first times that he enjoyed performing live, and said that 'Up until that point it was all about reproducing the songs and presenting them in such-and-such way.
+But this was different, and it began to interest me, and it opened up my eyes to the pleasures of performing'.